User Stories in Scrum: The All-You-Need-to-Know Guide

 You can implement these hierarchy types within a sprint.
 They create a concrete benefit for the user.

-Writing user stories – How do I create convincing user stories?
+Writing User Stories - How do I create compelling User Stories?

 In order to write helpful user stories in agile project management, detailed discussions with everyone involved are crucial.
 These should give you a thorough understanding of the target audience and the product to be created.
 You can then, for example, derive personas from this.